robomakery/pvc-powerchair/README.md

 https://groups.google.com/forum/?hl=en#!forum/robomakery-pvc-chair

-A BOM for this version of the chair can be found here as a Google Sheet:
+A BOM for version 1 of the chair can be found here as a Google Sheet:

 https://docs.google.com/spreadsheets/d/1bKTSlYI-VXHVKByr3TpmT4WPJDfsZL3mFjEXyMhEeBg/edit?usp=sharing

-Documentation for Robomakery modifications can be found in the [source](docs/index.md).
+Documentation for Robomakery modifications can be found in the [source](docs/README.md).

 ## License Information